Accurate inference of crowdsourcing properties when using efficient allocation strategies: Materials and Methods

 To understand the performance of DEPS, we compare to the following baseline method, known as Wald estimation, which is a conventional approach to this inference problem.
 Wald estimation uses the MLE estimator for $p$: for each task $i$, $\phat_i = a_i / n_i$, where $a_i$ is the number of positive responses to $i$ from workers and $n_i$ is the total number of responses from workers.
 The $\phat$ are then used directly to approximate the distribution $\Pr(p)\approx \Pr(\phat)$ and estimate the beta parameters using Eqs.~\eqref{eqn:loglike_beta_MLE}--\eqref{eq:alpha_beta_hat_MLE} or Eq.~\eqref{eq:methodm_beta}.

 Unlike DEPS (Sec.~\ref{sec:deps}), this baseline estimation using $\phat$ suffers from small-data problems.
 Specifically, if either $a_i=0$ or $a_i = n_i$, then the likelihood used in MLE is undefined.
 Yet, either situation is likely when only a few labels are collected for task, which can often occur when using an efficient allocation strategy (see Fig.~\ref{fig:req_bias:all_tasks_req}).
 A common solution to this problem is to use a \emph{smoothed} estimate of $\phat$, where $a_i$, $b_i$, and $n_i$ are replaced with $a_i+\epsilon$, $b_i +\epsilon$, and $n_i + 2\epsilon$, respectively (we use $\epsilon=1$).
 Unfortunately, while smoothing to this degree using ``pseudo-labels'' is common, such a level of smoothing may overly bias our Wald estimates of $\phat$ towards $\phat=1/2$, so we also explore an alternative solution: the values of $\phat$ are \emph{transformed} using $\left(\phat(N-1) +1/2 \right)/N$ such that now $\phat \in (0,1)$ instead of $\phat \in [0,1]$~\cite{smithson2006better}.
-We explore both solutions in our results (Sec.~\ref{sec:results}), but focus on the transformed $\phat$, which we found generally outperformed the smoothed $\phat$.
-In practice, when fitting to $\{\phat\}$, we found better parameter estimates when using MLE for smoothed Wald and Method of Moments for transformed Wald.
+For these two procedures, when fitting to $\{\phat\}$, we found better parameter estimates when using MLE for smoothed Wald and Method of Moments for transformed Wald.
 DEPS, in contrast, is not affected by this small-data problem.